sberl/supersid/docs/SuperSIDonWindows.md

 - **MME: <YourSoundCard>** is typically a good choice

 Caution: The **MME** host API allows to configure higher baudrates than the configuration of the HW or the HW allows.
-It will simply upsample the data in the driver but there is a hard cutof at the limit of the sound card configuration or at the limit of the ADC.
+It will simply upsample the data in the driver but there is a hard cutoff at the limit of the sound card configuration or at the limit of the ADC.
-This cutof will be visible in the graphical viewer of supersid.py (tk).
+This cutoff will be visible in the graphical viewer of supersid.py (tk).

 Selected:
 ```example